We're Giving Away 1 Twin Bibs Set Each Week!

 I'm talking specifics here.
 Obviously these shoes are going to be comfy and support your feet properly, but some shoes will have things like built in odor eaters, moulded soles, or added foot sensitivity so you can feel how you're walking.

-Whilst these aren't key, it's well worth getting everything you can out of your shoes.
+Whilst these aren't key, it's well worth getting everything you can out of your maternity shoes.

-The best shoes for pregnancy are not heels.
+Good shoes for pregnancy do not involve heels.
 Give them a miss, especially later in your pregnancy.
 The strain on your body will only be made worse by heels, your muscles and ligaments are under more pressure naturally from the weight you're carrying, and the higher centre of gravity and change in balance makes it much more likely that you'll fall.

 If you absolutely have to wear heels, go for something with a small heel, or if you can get away with it, a wedge.
 Remember, if you fall when you're pregnant, it's not just you that you're hurting!

-Each of the below shoes was picked for a specific reason, whether it's simply being the best shoes during pregnancy, or for being a shoe that you can use in the office even if you're eight months down the line.
+Each of the below maternity shoes was picked for a specific reason, whether it's simply being great shoes during pregnancy, or for being a shoe that you can use in the office even if you're eight months down the line.
 Read on to find out our top picks, and hopefully you can find just what you need.

-When it comes to comfort and stability, there's not much better than these shoes.
+When it comes to comfort and stability, there's not much better than these shoes for pregnancy.
 They're a slip on clog type, so they're ideal for the later stages of pregnancy, considering you can basically just step into them.

 But once your feet are in them, you'd swear they were created just for you.
 The moulded, multi surface sole gives absolutely fantastic stability, no matter what you're standing on, and it's thick enough to take the added strain you're going to be feeling.